TorchAuth/vite-plugin-wrangler-spa/README.md

 ## Build & Deploy to Cloudflare

 To produce a prodution bundle, **two build steps are required**.
-This is to ensure separate between the static frontend and the Function backend code.
+This is to ensure code separation between the static frontend and the Function backend code.

 ```sh
 ## Build production bundle